 One of the easiest ways to know if your job is green is to pick one that already focuses on being environmentally friendly.
 For instance, if you choose to work for a park and wildlife district, the focus is going to be on maintaining the surrounding environment, including lakes, swamps, desert areas, or forests, so you won't have to worry about the area going to waste.

-Ready to find a new green job, visit our website or submit your resume so we can help.
+Ready to find a new green job, visit our job board or submit your resume so we can help.

 How does Artisan Talent Go Green?

-- Our Washington DC office works in a shared a co-working space.
+- Our Indianapolis office works in a shared a co-working space

-- Employees are allowed to work offsite on occasion cutting down on transportation emissions.
+- Employees are allowed to work offsite and remotely on occasion cutting down on transportation emissions.